jakob-schuster/pddl_grid_problems/README.md

 A number of specific games and puzzles modelled in PDDL and Planimation.
 Documentation on each game can be found in the readme for each example.

-### Installation & Usage
+## Installation & Usage

 We use [editor.planning.domains](http://editor.planning.domains/) as our PDDL editor.
-To try out an example, simply use the "Editor Session" in each example's documentation.
+To try out an example, use the 'Editor Session' link in each example's documentation.
 Alternatively, download the code and upload the files to a new editor session of your own.

 ### Quick links: